Phil May (singer): Phil May and the Fallen Angels

 In 1976 a new group called the Fallen Angels, led by guitarist Mickey Finn, with Greg Ridley from Spooky Tooth and Humble Pie, Twink from the Pretty Things, and Bob Weston from Fleetwood Mac set out to record an album and for vocals recruited May.
 However, after they had recorded only eight partially complete songs, all except May abandoned the project.
 May recruited some more players to complete the album Phil May and the Fallen Angels, which was only released in the Netherlands.

-Death
+Personal life

+May identified as bisexual.
+He was married to Electra Nemon, daughter of Oscar Nemon.
+They had a son, Paris, and a daughter, Sorrel.
+The marriage ended in divorce.

 He died on 15 May 2020, aged 75, in a hospital in King's Lynn, from complications following hip surgery after a cycling accident.
-He is survived by his partner and two children.
+He was survived by his long-term partner, Colin Graham.